The By-Laws of the Democratic Party in the Town of Wilton

-If there shall be a vacancy in any office of the DTC, arising from any cause, the DTC shall fill the same by a vote at a meeting called for that purpose.
+If there shall be a vacancy in any office of the DTC, arising from any cause, the DTC may fill the same by a vote at a regular meeting or special meeting called for that purpose.

 Each committee shall comprise one or more persons; and

 Each committee may include persons who are not DTC members; and

 Each chairperson of a committee shall submit a list of committee membership to the DTC within five days of request by the DTC Chairperson, and the DTC shall retain the right to veto any individual’s membership by vote at any regular or special meeting.
 Other committees of an ad hoc nature may be appointed by the DTC Chairperson from time to time as deemed necessary by the DTC Chairperson.
 Ultimate responsibility for all decisions and actions of the committees resides with the DTC (except for the Nominating Committee which shall independently make decisions on matters reserved to it herein).
 Therefore, the DTC retains the right by vote to veto and direct the activities of its committees.
 All meetings of all committees shall be open to any member of the DTC.
 Others may attend at the invitation of the Chairperson of the committee.